ibexa/documentation-developer/docs/guide/http_cache.md

 #### Configuring Symfony front controller

-In a pure Symfony installation you would normally adapt front controller (`web/app.php`) in order to configure Symfony to [work behind a load balancer or a reverse proxy](https://symfony.com/doc/5.1/deployment/proxies.html), however in [[= product_name =]] can cover most use cases by setting supported environment variables using:
+In order to configure Symfony to [work behind a load balancer or a reverse proxy](https://symfony.com/doc/5.1/deployment/proxies.html), set supported environment variables using:

 - `APP_HTTP_CACHE`: To enable (`"1"`) or disable (`"0"`) use of Symfony HttpCache reverse proxy
     - *Must* be disabled when using Varnish or Fastly.